National Napping Day 2022

 When is National Napping Day 2022?

 This year, National napping day fell on March 14th.
-In 2023, the date for National Napping Day will also be March 14th.
+In 2023, the date for National Napping Day will be March 13th.

 This holiday always falls the day directly after the switch to Daylight Savings Time – this makes it easy to remember when is national napping day!